AmanNegi/FreshNest/README.md

   <img src="/images/farmhouse.jpg" width="20%" />
 </p>

+## 🚜 About
-AgroMillets is an online platform that connects farmers who produce grains and millets with customers who want to buy them directly.
-By eliminating intermediaries and providing a direct connection between farmers and customers, AgroMillets makes it easier for farmers to sell their products and for customers to find fresh and high-quality grains and millets at lower prices.
-The platform provides secure payment options, shipping services, and customer service to ensure safe and efficient transactions.
-With AgroMillets, farmers can expand their customer base and customers can support sustainable farming practices while enjoying a wider variety of products.
++ AgroMillets is an online platform that connects farmers who produce grains and millets with customers who want to buy them directly.
++ By eliminating intermediaries and providing a direct connection between farmers and customers, AgroMillets makes it easier for farmers to sell their products and for customers to find fresh and high-quality grains and millets at lower prices.
++ The platform provides secure payment options, shipping services, and customer service to ensure safe and efficient transactions.
++ With AgroMillets, farmers can expand their customer base and customers can support sustainable farming practices while enjoying a wider variety of products.

 ## Advantages